Esri/lerc/README.md

 ## Bugs?

 The codecs Lerc2 and Lerc1 have been in use for years, bugs in those low level modules are very unlikely.
-New in Lerc version 2.4 is more rigorous checking against buffer overrun during decoding.
-If those checks contain a bug then this might trigger the decoder to fail unexpectedly.
+All software updates are tested in Esri software for months before they are uploaded to this repo.

 ## Contact